Key Takeaways

 Angered by this decision, the Jade Emperor threw his blade into the elephant's back as the elephant was drinking river water, turning him to stone.
 The pagoda that now sits atop the hill is said to be what remains of the emperor's sword.

-Another version of the rock’s origin myth states that the elephant became seriously injured as a result of carrying the Jade Emperor to Earth.
+Another version of the rock's origin myth states that the elephant became seriously injured as a result of carrying the Jade Emperor to Earth.
 Luckily, he was nursed back to health by impoverished but kind-hearted Guilin farmers.
+In order to show his gratitude, the elephant donated his life to serving mankind, remaining on Earth where he serves as a protector for all that visit his resting place in the park.

-Karst mountains like Elephant Trunk Hill are made from water soluble limestone rocks that have been gradually eroded by acidic rain water over millions of years.
-Check out this video to learn more about how Guilin’s otherworldly karst mountains were forged:
+Karst mountains like Elephant Trunk Hill are made from water-soluble limestone rocks that have been gradually eroded by acidic rain water over millions of years.
+Check out this video to learn more about how Guilin's otherworldly karst mountains were forged:

-Regardless of how the monumental Elephant Trunk Hill came to be, it remains celebrated today as a signature piece of Guilin’s unique topography.
-The hill’s beauty helps contribute to the continued truth of the famous saying, 桂林山水甲天下 (Guìlín shānshuǐ jiǎ tiānxià); Guilin’s scenery is the best on Earth!
+Regardless of how the monumental Elephant Trunk Hill came to be, it remains celebrated today as a signature piece of Guilin's unique topography.
+The hill's beauty helps contribute to the continued truth of the famous saying, 桂林山水甲天下 (Guìlín shānshuǐ jiǎ tiānxià) — Guilin's scenery is the best on Earth!

-What to do at Elephant Trunk Hill
+02 What to Do at Elephant Trunk Hill

-During your visit to Guilin, it’s worth setting aside time to explore Elephant Trunk Hill.
-In addition to admiring the rock formation itself, the surrounding park is home to charming stone pathways, tranquil bridges and elephant-themed statues that make for great photo-ops.
+During your visit to Guilin, it's worth setting aside time to explore Elephant Trunk Hill.
+In addition to admiring the rock formation itself, the surrounding park is home to charming stone pathways, tranquil bridges, and elephant-themed statues that make for great photo-ops.

 Water-Moon Cave 水月洞 (Shuǐyuèdòng)

-Upon arriving at the hill, most visitors first notice the Water-Moon Cave, a 12-meter high, semicircular opening in the rock that represents the space between the elephant’s trunk and legs.
+Upon arriving at the hill, most visitors first notice the Water-Moon Cave, a 12-meter-high, semicircular opening in the rock that represents the space between the elephant's trunk and legs.

-During your visit, trek over to the mouth of the cave and spend some time cooling off in the shade of the elephant’s rocky trunk, where you’ll find several classical Song and Tang dynasty poems inscribed on the walls in Chinese characters.
+During your visit, trek over to the mouth of the cave and spend some time cooling off in the shade of the elephant's rocky trunk, where you'll find several classical Song and Tang Dynasty poems inscribed on the walls in Chinese characters.

 Puxian Pagoda 普贤塔 (Pǔxiántǎ)

-Erected during the Ming dynasty (1368-1644), the Puxian Pagoda is a two-story brick tower that sits atop the hill and can be reached by a quick hike up the hill’s stone steps.
+Erected during the Ming Dynasty (1368–1644), the Puxian Pagoda is a two-story brick tower that sits atop the hill and can be reached by a quick hike up the hill's stone steps.

 Puxian Pagoda can be found on top of Elephant Trunk Hill.